DanNixon/PlayMusicCL/README.md

 A command line client for Google Play Music.

-This script requires Simon Weber's [Google Play Music API](https://github.com/simon-weber/Unofficial-Google-Music-API)
+This script requires Simon Weber's [Google Play Music API](https://github.com/simon-weber/Unofficial-Google-Music-API) and if Last.fm features are desired, [PyLast](https://code.google.com/p/pylast/).

-Beofre use ensure to set up your username and password for Google Play and Last.fm are setup in the script, alternatively you can pass empty strings for the password fields to use ```getpass()``` to retrieve passwords from the user on startup.
+Before use ensure to set up your username and password for Google Play and Last.fm are setup in the script, alternatively you can pass empty strings for the password fields to use ```getpass()``` to retrieve passwords from the user on startup.

 It is possible to disable Last.fm integration by leaving the boolean on the Last.fm login call as ```False```, note that this must be changed to ```True``` in order to use Last.fm features.